ShareKM/KMAP-M/fit/README.md

 Examples of using many of the functions can be found in the `KMAP-M/demo` folder.

-Before using any of these wrapper functions, ensure that the compiled MEX binaries (e.g., `kfit_2tcm_mex_omp`, `kfit_liver_mex_omp`) are available in your MATLAB path.
+Before using any of those wrapper functions, ensure that the compiled MEX binaries (e.g., `kfit_2tcm_mex_omp`, `kfit_liver_mex_omp`) are available in your MATLAB path.
 These binaries should have been compiled using the appropriate source files in the `KMAP-C/mex` directory.

 **Note:** The folder `KMAP-C/mex` contains both the MEX files and their precompiled binaries for different operating systems.
 - **Precompiled Binaries**: The precompiled MEX binaries for Windows, Linux, and macOS are organized in separate subdirectories within `KMAP-C/mex`.
 Use the binaries corresponding to your system architecture (`*.mexw64`, `*.mexa64`, or `*.mexmaci64`).